apache/pekko-connectors/docs/src/main/paradox/geode.md

 Java
 : @@snip [snip](/geode/src/test/java/docs/javadsl/GeodeBaseTestCase.java) { #connection }

 Apache Geode supports continuous queries.
-Continuous query rely on server events, thus Alpakka Geode needs to listen to those events.
+Continuous query rely on server events, thus Apache Pekko Connectors Geode needs to listen to those events.
 This behaviour -- as it consumes more resources  -- is isolated in a Scala trait and/or an specialized Java class.

 Scala
 : @@snip [snip](/geode/src/test/scala/docs/scaladsl/GeodeContinuousSourceSpec.scala) { #connection-with-pool }